 Fresh hopes.
 A woman works at the coffee plantation with her child.
-The project enabled families to look at the future with bright promise for their children.
+The project enabled families to try these options and to look at the future with bright promise for their children.

 While at home early in the morning, our security guard handled me a business card from the cooperative guy asking to meet me.
 Curious, I decided to pay him a visit.
 He expressed his alarm that I will soon leave.
 He said, “Dèdè we don’t want you to leave.
 We need you and we want to offer you an opportunity mutually beneficial for you and for us.”
 The guy turned out to be Gilbert Makelele, the president of the coffee growers cooperative.
 It answered my question how to start.